Feyerabend/obsolete/STEP.md

 You can basically follow the same instructions for downloading JDK 1.0.2 as you did for JDK 1.1.
 Select 2a or 2b below depending on which version JDK you choose.
 (Note that download addresses may change: first see Sun's home pages:http://java.sun.com/.)

-1\.
-Create a directory, for examplejdk-1.0.2 orjdk-1.1.
+- 1. Create a directory, for example jdk-1.0.2 or jdk-1.1.
 (If you have multiple versions of the JDK, it's a good idea to create different directories for them, and**not** put them in the same.)

-2a.
+- 2a.
 Download JDK 1.0.2 and documentation:http://java.sun.com/products/JDK/1.0.2/

-2b.
+- 2b.
 Download JDK 1.1 and documentation:http://java.sun.com/products/JDK/1.1/

-4\.
-Place the files in your newly created directory.
+- 4. Place the files in your newly created directory.

-3\.
-Unzip the compressed and downloaded files.
+- 3. Unzip the compressed and downloaded files.
 (Different types of unpacking software may be needed depending on your operating system.)
 Pack**not** upclasses.zip.

-4\.
-To save space, you can delete the files you originally downloaded.
+- 4. To save space, you can delete the files you originally downloaded.

-5\.
-Set path and environment variables.
+- 5. Set path and environment variables.

 If the JDK download was successful, you only need to assign new values ​​to two variables:*the path* and*the environment variable*.

 The path tells your system where the Java binaries are located, which can be executed by the system.
 You should therefore not delete other information in the system's search file, but only add information about the new path for Java.

-The environmental variableCLASSPATH can mostly be specified as arguments to the commands Java has.
+The environmental variable `CLASSPATH` can mostly be specified as arguments to the commands Java has.
 But the easiest way is to assign the value to the variable once directly for the system.
 The variable indicates to the interpreter or applet viewer where Java should start searching for the pre-compiled classes you have written or which are pre-compiled in the JDK (standard classes).
 The variable is also used by other commands (programs).
-However, if you have multiple JDKs installed, you must select only*in* set of default classes ie.CLASSPATH may contain only one path to the default classes.
+However, if you have multiple JDKs installed, you must select only*in* set of default classes ie. `CLASSPATH` may contain only one path to the default classes.

-The following indication ofCLASSPATH tells the system to first search the current directory (a dot) before searching the directory thereclasses.zip exists.
+The following indication of `CLASSPATH` tells the system to first search the current directory (a dot) before searching the directory there `classes.zip` exists.
 Of course, you can specify more directories with the respective directory separator there\*.class exists.
 (The directory separator for Microsoft Windows 95 and NT is a semicolon, while Solaris has a colon.)

 *JDK 1.0.2*